 When 2889 reaches 200 Chic Points, she will be in the Style Council!

 I have a fairly average inseam (34") and it does seem like I had to cuff a pair of pants for the first time last year.
 It was strange.
-For me there are pants that I cuff instead of getting them tailored because I like to wear them with and without heels.I think some people just don’t want to pay to get their pants tailored though. posted over 7 years ago
+For me there are pants that I cuff instead of getting them tailored because I like to wear them with and without heels.I think some people just don’t want to pay to get their pants tailored though. posted about 8 years ago

-it’s so hard to find a pair that fits just right. i always have to cut it shorter and it sucks if you’re buying an expensive pair and you’re chopping off a big chunk. i bought this pair of expensive skinny jeans and they fit perfectly except for the length.i had it cut…like 4" and the bottom part was not as fitted as i want it to be. if a tall girl would wear it then the portion i cut off would probably fall on her calves.posted over 7 years ago
+it’s so hard to find a pair that fits just right. i always have to cut it shorter and it sucks if you’re buying an expensive pair and you’re chopping off a big chunk. i bought this pair of expensive skinny jeans and they fit perfectly except for the length.i had it cut…like 4" and the bottom part was not as fitted as i want it to be. if a tall girl would wear it then the portion i cut off would probably fall on her calves.posted about 8 years ago